rurban/nbperf/README.md

 This enables faster run-time hashing.
 The internal hash must not generate 3 independent 32bit values, 3 16bit values are enough, which is usually twice as fast.

+4. It supports Lemire's fastmod.

-4. **gperf** integer key support and perfect hash support for larger keysizes is still in work. **PostgresQL** uses a perl script for its CHM support with strings only.
+5. **gperf** integer key support and perfect hash support for larger keysizes is still in work. **PostgresQL** uses a perl script for its CHM support with strings only.
 **perl5** uses slower run-time perfect hashes for its unicode tables.
 **cmph** is only suitable for huge keysizes, and carries a heavy run-time overhead,